Chimney Types for Colorado Homes: Costs, Trends, and Brands

 - Key Features: Smart appliance integration, pyramid and curved designs, affordability.

 - Best for: First-time buyers or homeowners on a budget.
-It is ideal for stylish yet economical installations in starter homes.
+Good for stylish but economical installs in starter homes.

 4. DuraVent

-DuraVent specializes in heavy-duty chimneys designed for durability and safety.
+DuraVent focuses on heavy-duty chimneys built for durability and safety.

 - Key Features: Double- and triple-wall construction, premium safety features, over 50 years of experience.

-- Best For: Mountain homes in areas like Aspen or Breckenridge, where extreme conditions demand robust systems.
+- Best For: Mountain homes in areas like Aspen or Breckenridge, where rough conditions demand a tough system.

 5. Selkirk